 It’s one of the best books about utopia, as it causes us to ponder whether a bit of malice and suffering is necessary for life to be worthwhile.
 While also a prime example of dystopian books about experiments in engineering a society.

 The City of The Sun

-The City of The Sun is one of the earliest examples of Utopian literature.
+The City of The Sun is one of the most famous utopias and an early example of a piece of Utopian literature.
 It was written by the Italian Dominican philosopher Tommaso Campanella in 1602, not long after he was imprisoned for heresy and sedition.

 Inspired by another book on this list, Republic, Campanella’s book introduces us to a theocratic society where goods, women and children are common property.

 His work is a philosophical one and imagines a society where a theocracy pervades and governs a world under a peaceful monarchy.